 While baking powder doesn’t really go bad per se, the suggested shelf life of baking powder is usually between six months to a year depending on the brand.

 Overtime, the powder loses potency and eventually loses its ability to leaven baked goods.
-To check if your baking powder still works, you can perform a little experiment by adding a teaspoon of it into half a cup of hot water.
+To check if your baking powder still works, you can perform a little experiment by adding a teaspoon of it to half a cup of hot water.
 If bubbles begin to form, that means your baking powder still works.

 Below, I’ll briefly answer some other questions you might have related to baking powder.